Streamlined Computing for Variational Inference with Higher Level Random Effects: Matrix Algebraic Background

 For matrices $\bM_1,\ldots,\bM_d$ we define:

 with the first of these definitions requiring that $\bM_i$, $1\le i\le d$, each having the same number of columns.
 Such notation is very useful for defining matrices that appear in higher level random effects models.

-For example,
+A key observation in this work is the fact that streamlining of variational inference algorithms for higher level random effects models can be achieved by recognition and isolation of a few fundamental algorithms, which we call \emph{multilevel sparse matrix problem} algorithms.
+These algorithms, based on the results of Nolan \myand Wand (2020), are similar to those used traditionally for fitting frequentist random effects (Pinheiro \myand Bates, 2000).
+For each level there are two types of sparse matrix solution algorithms: one that applies to general forms and one that uses a QR-decomposition enhancement for a particular form that arises commonly for models containing random effects.
+Both types are needed for variational inference.

+Appendix \ref{sec:matAlgs} provides the details of the multilevel sparse matrix problem algorithms used in the upcoming variational inference algorithms.
+There are four such matrix algebraic algorithms:

+We use these four descriptive names in the variational inference algorithms that begin in the next section.